ehp246/auf-rest/README.md

 For detailed documents, please see the project's Wiki.

 ## Dependency
-AufREST is developed and tested on top of these:
+Auf REST is developed and tested on top of these:
-* JDK 11
 * Log4j 2
 * Jackson
 * Spring 5
 * Spring Boot 2
+* JDK 17 for v3
+* JDK 11 for v2 and below

 It requires the following to run:
-* JDK 11
 * Log4j 2
 * Jackson: core and databind
 * Spring: beans, context and web
+* JDK 17 for v3
+* JDK 11 for v2 and below

 It should work on Spring 4 but it's not been tested.